life-itself/community/vault/podcast/a-scientific-approach-to-awakening-and-fundamental-wellbeing-podcast.md

 Rufus Pollock is joined by [Dr Jeffery Martin](https://drjefferymartin.com/).
 Jeffery is a founder of the Transformative Technology space, a serial entrepreneur, and a social scientist who researches personal transformation and the states of greatest human well-being.

 In this episode, Jeffery discusses Persistent Non-Symbolic Experience, more commonly referred to as Fundamental Wellbeing.
-He discusses his research and key findings, and the protocols he has developed and tested to help people obtain "fundamental wellbeing" in a rapid, secular, and safe way.
+He discusses his research and key findings, and the protocols he has developed and tested to help people obtain Fundamental Wellbeing in a rapid, secular, and safe way.

 Watch the episode on YouTube: https://youtu.be/EmsLdIH8nzU